 - Customizable: This granola recipe is versatile and easily customized to suit personal tastes.
 For example, nuts and seeds can be added for additional protein and healthy fats, and dates can be substituted for raisins.

-- Big rolled oats.
-Big rolled oats make the crispiest granola.
-If you don't have those, use regular rolled oats.
+- Big rolled oats make the crispiest granola.
+If you don't have those, sure, use regular rolled oats.

-- Spices.
-Cinnamon, cardamom, nutmeg, and vanilla are all great.
+- As spices cinnamon, cardamom, nutmeg, and vanilla are all great.

-- Other things to add.
-Dried fruit or berries are a great addition.
+- Other assitions: Dried fruit or berries are a great addition.
 My favorite is freeze-dried strawberries.

 How to get crispy granola without oil?

 You don´t need to load up your granola with a lot of oil to get it crispy.
-Just do a paste of water and raisins, or water and dates to mix up with your oats.
+Just make a paste of water and raisins in an immersion blender, or water and dates to mix up with your oats.
 Remember to stir around the granola halfway through baking.
 This prevents soft bits and makes it crispier.
-Also important to bake long enough in the oven.
+It is also important to bake long enough in the oven.

-- With plant-based milk or yogurt.
-Natural non sweetened soy yogurt is a favorite of mine.
-As a dessrt snack I like to have Alpro Greek-style mango soy yogurt.
+- East plant-based milk or yogurt.
+Natural non-sweetened soy yogurt is a favorite of mine.
+As a dessert snack, I like to have Alpro Greek-style mango soy yogurt.

-- As a topping for oatmeal or smoothie bowls: You can sprinkle granola on top of your oatmeal or smoothie bowl for added texture and flavor.
+- Use as a topping for oatmeal or smoothie bowls: You can sprinkle granola on top of your oatmeal or smoothie bowl for added texture and flavor.

 - Mixed with fruit: You can mix granola with fresh fruit like berries, bananas, or apples for a healthy and filling snack.